 Award Notification - This notification is created by the Cooke Foundation to notify you of the estimated yearly Cooke Foundation award amount.
-This notification is completed after confirmation from your school that our scholarship funding will not displace other funding.
+This notification is completed and sent to you via CAP after confirmation from your school that our scholarship funding will not displace other funding.